 6. Detach for better perspective

+When you feel like you’re hitting a rough patch in a relationship, detach yourself for a better perspective.
 We see better from a distance, especially when it comes to an intimate relationship.
 When you’re this close to someone, when you’re part and parcel of a relationship, it’s tough to see its plus and minus points with objectivity.

 Detachment is difficult in a relationship.
 You may need to get your own space for a while, if you’re living together, to see things more clearly.
 If you’re weathering a rough patch in a long-distance relationship, however, we suggest writing down your feelings for better clarity, since you’re already at a distance.

 7. Rebuild trust

 Trust issues are one of the most critical symptoms of a rough patch in a relationship.
 As Devaleena underlines, trust and communication are key to a fulfilling and long-lasting relationship, and the loss of trust will cripple even the healthiest connection.
 If infidelity is one of the reasons why your relationship has hit a rough patch, rebuilding trust is both important and difficult.
 But trust comes into the picture in other ways as well.

 “My partner was never there when I was sick,” says Mandy.
 “That sounds like a whine, and he was mostly working, but the fact is he was never there.
 So, I couldn’t trust him to be there when I was down, or to take care of me.
 I knew he wanted to be there, and I knew he loved me, but he wasn’t present.”